Umi (singer): 2017–2018: Happy Again and debut EP

-In 2017, UMI released five singles before their four-track debut EP, Interlude.
-This led to making it onto Spotify’s Fresh Finds Best of 2017 playlist.
+In 2017, UMI released five singles before her four-track debut EP, Interlude.
+This led to making it onto Spotify's Fresh Finds Best of 2017 playlist.
 She opened for rapper ODIE in Los Angeles.

 UMI's most popular release to date is "Remember Me".
 She has over 33 million views on YouTube and 117 million plays on Spotify.
 UMI debuted "Remember Me" with a music video, highlighting universalism by portraying couples of different race, class, and sexual orientation.
 She said, "the message in the video, for me, is that no matter who you love or how you love, we all hurt the same in the end."

 2019–2021: Balance, Love Language, Introspection EP, and Introspection Reimagined

 She released the Balance EP on May 17, 2019, which included the songs "Ordinary" and "Down To Earth."
 On October 30, 2019, they released their EP, Love Language On June 21, 2020, she released her EP, Introspection.
 Following the release of her EP, Introspection, UMI released a follow-up EP entitled Introspection Reimagined on March 26, 2021, featuring new versions of the songs on the Introspection EP as well as two new interludes.